 A new tab will load in your browser displaying the front of the page.
 That's the actual page complete with the design tools and elements on the right-hand side, as shown in the image at the start of this review.

 The price for a single site license is just $67, which gives you unlimited updates and 1 year of unlimited support.

 The price of an unlimited site license will set you back $97, which will give you unlimited updates again, and 1 year of unlimited support.
 You can use this license on as many sites that you own.

 There's also an Agency license which will allow you to use Thrive Content Builder on your own sites and your client's site.
 Once again complete with full set of features and unlimited updates and support for 1 year.

 The Agency license will set you back $49 per month (paid annually) and will give you access to all of the Thrive products, including Thrive themes and plugins, and future releases of Thrive conversion-focused products too.

 Like I said at the beginning of this review, I love WordPress and I love creating great content with WordPress.
 This plugin makes me love WordPress and creating great content even more.

-The video is a good few years old now, but the plugin hasn't changed much, apart from that it's had lots of awesome updates added to it.
+The video is a good few years old now, but the plugin hasn't changed much, apart from that it's had lots of awesome updates and new featured added to it.